lawrennd/snippets/_business/includes/supply-chain-of-ideas.md

 \newslide{Supply Chain of Ideas}

 \slides{* Current imbalance between supply and demand sides
+  * Mismatch between macroeconomic interventions and microeconomic need
+* Over-Focus on solutionism
-* Current focus on creating new technologies/companies
+  * technologies/companies
-* Under-focus on real-world needs}
+* Under-focus on real-world needs
+  ... disconnect between *government* and *citizens* ... disconnect between *companies* and *customers*}

 \notes{Imagining the supply chain rather than just the notion of the Innovation Economy allows the conceptualisation of the gaps between macro and micro economic issues, enabling a different way of thinking about process innovation.}